Chrysler Comprehensive Compensation System: Project history

-The C3 project started in 1993 by Tom Hadfield, Director of Payroll Systems, under the direction of CIO Susan Unger.
-The initial spark for the project was a small object-oriented prototype built by Hadfield.
-Smalltalk development was initiated in 1994.
-The end goal was to build a new system to support all payroll processing for 87,000 employees by 1999.
-In 1996 Kent Beck was hired to get the thing working; at this point the system had not printed a single paycheck.
+The C3 project was initiated in 1993 by Tom Hadfield, the Director of Payroll Systems, under the direction of CIO Susan Unger.
+Hadfield had developed a small object-oriented prototype which inspired the project.
+Smalltalk development began in 1994, with the aim of creating a new system to support all payroll processing for 87,000 employees by 1999.

+In 1996 software engineer Kent Beck was brought on to oversee development, as the system had not yet printed a single paycheck.
 Beck in turn brought in Ron Jeffries.
-In March 1996 the development team estimated the system would be ready to go into production around one year later.
-In 1997 the development team adopted a way of working which is now formalized as Extreme Programming.
-The one-year delivery target was nearly achieved, with actual delivery being a couple of months late; the small delay being primarily due to lack of clarity regarding some business requirements.
-A few months after this first launch, the project's customer representative—a key role in the Extreme Programming methodology—quit due to burnout and stress, and couldn't be replaced.
+In March of that year, the development team estimated that the system would be ready to go into production in around one year.
+In 1997 the development team adopted a way of working now formalized as Extreme Programming.
+Although there was a slight delay due to unclear business requirements, the system was launched just a couple of months later than the one-year delivery target.

-The plan was to roll out the system to different payroll 'populations' in stages, but C3 never managed to make another release despite two more years' development.
+The plan was to roll out the system to different payroll 'populations' in stages, but C3 never managed to make another release despite two more years of development.
 The C3 system paid 9,000 people, representing the "vast majority of monthly Chrysler salaries."
-Performance was something of a problem; during development it looked like it would take 1000 hours to run the payroll, but profiling activities reduced this to around 40 hours; another month's effort reduced this to 18 hours and by the time the system was launched the figure was 12 hours.
-During the first year of production the performance was improved to 9 hours.
+Performance was initially a problem, with early estimates indicating it would take 1000 hours to run the payroll.
+However, profiling activities reduced this to approximately 40 hours, with another month's effort further reducing this to 18 hours.
+By the time the system was launched, the figure was down to 12 hours, and during the first year of production, performance was improved to 9 hours.

+A few months after the initial launch, the project's customer representative, a key role in the Extreme Programming methodology, resigned due to burnout and stress, and could not be replaced.

 Chrysler was bought out by Daimler-Benz in 1998, after the merger the company was known as DaimlerChrysler.
-DaimlerChrysler stopped the C3 project on 1 February 2000.
+DaimlerChrysler stopped the C3 project in February 2000.

-Frank Gerhardt, a manager at the company, announced to the XP conference in 2000 that DaimlerChrysler had de facto banned XP after shutting down C3; however, some time later DaimlerChrysler resumed the use of XP.
+Frank Gerhardt, a manager at the company, announced to the XP conference in 2000 that DaimlerChrysler had de facto banned XP after shutting down C3.